 - ESG Integration.
 When making investment decisions, including the ongoing assessment and monitoring of the Portfolio's holdings, AB uses fundamental research to assess target issuers.
+As an example, the Investment Manager may research the climate transition plan of a company or issuer.
 As part of the AB Stewardship Approach, fundamental research includes the consideration of ESG Factors meaning AB will assess ESG Factors for a target issuer at every stage of the investment decision-making process.
-This includes engagements where AB encourages issuers to undertake actions that may promote better outcomes for environmental and social objectives as well as benefits to financial outcomes of the issuer and/or the Portfolio. - ESG Scoring.
+This includes engagements where AB encourages issuers to undertake actions that may promote better outcomes for environmental and social objectives as well as benefits to financial outcomes of the issuer and/or the Portfolio.
+As an example, AB may engage with issuer management on topics linked to diversity and inclusion. - ESG Scoring.
 AB uses a variety of proprietary scoring methodologies to score issuers using ESG Factors. - Exclusions listed out in the Prospectus.
-The Portfolio excludes investments in certain sectors as further outlined in the Prospectus.
+The Portfolio excludes investments in certain sectors as further outlined in the Prospectus or on www.alliancebernstein.com/go/ABSICAVIExclusionChart indicators measure how the environmental or social characteristics promoted by the financial product are attained.